sfsno/Python-for-Data-Analysis/README.md

 The dataset is a survey of 1885 people regarding their drug use.
 They answered questions regarding their age, ethnicity, user of 18 different drugs and personality scores…Here is the information on each interested person:
 •	Person information :
-o	ID
+-	ID
-o	Age
+-	Age
-o	Gender
+-	Gender
-o	Education
+-	Education
-o	Country
+-	Country
-o	Ethinicity
+-	Ethinicity
 •	Personality information :
-o	Escore (Extraversion)
+-	Escore (Extraversion)
-o	Oscore (Openess to experience) o	Ascore (Agreeableness) o	Cscore (Conscientiousness) o	Impulsive (Impulsiveness) o	SS (Sensation)
+-	Oscore (Openess to experience)
+-	Ascore (Agreeableness)
+-	Cscore (Conscientiousness)
+-	Impulsive (Impulsiveness)
+-	SS (Sensation)
-•	Information about their drug use : o	Cannabis o	Choc o	Coke o	Ecstasy o	Heroin o	Ketamin o	Legalh o	LSD o	Meth o	Mushrooms o	Nicotine o	Semer o	VSA
+•	Information about their drug use :
+-	Cannabis
+-	Choc
+-	Coke
+-	Ecstasy
+-	Heroin
+-	Ketamin
+-	Legalh
+-	LSD
+-	Meth
+-	Mushrooms
+-	Nicotine
+-	Semer
+-	VSA

 The completed project is broken down into 4 parts: